 Ayahuasca has an interesting legal status in the USA, where many groups are offering sessions in various contexts and settings from religious ceremonies (Christian or shamanic), YMCA gyms, rural retreat centers, churches, etc. Ayahuasca is legal in some countries like Peru and Ecuador.
 Ecuador provides licenses for shamans/facilitators which no other countries currently do.

 These retreats exist in Canada, Mexico and other countries around the world including where the plant is from and traditionally used – Gabon.
 Some facilities are very clinical and others are very traditional.
 Please know that Iboga and Ibogaine have some serious dangers that need to be carefully considered.
+There are also environmental concerns around iboga.
+Please don’t over-use this plant and if you go forward with it, please try to give back to the local environmental movements in Gabon.

 We currently don’t advise people go on these retreats.
 The pressure on toad populations is severe and our culture’s desire for the toad venom may push this toad towards an endangered status.
 After interviewing toad scientists (herpetologists) we have concluded that it is not ethical to be participating in this “market”.
 If you feel very compelled, the more ethical path (at this point in history) is to work with synthetic molecules.